airbytehq/airbyte/airbyte-workers/README.md

 ## Versioning

 Temporal is maintaining an internal history of the activity it runs.
 This history is based on a specific order.
-If we restart a temporal workflow with a new implementation that have a different order, the workflow will be stuck and will need manual action to be properly restarted.
-Temporal provides and API to be able to manage those changes smoothly.
-However, temporal is very permissive in the way to generate those version.
+If we restart a temporal workflow with a new implementation that has a different order, the workflow will be stuck and will need manual action to be properly restarted.
+Temporal provides an API to be able to manage those changes smoothly.
+However, temporal is very permissive with version rules.
 Airbyte will follow the following rules:

 - There will be one global version per workflow, meaning that we will use a single tag per workflow.
-- All the following code modification will need to bump the version number, it won't be limited to a release of a new airbyte version
+- All the following code modifications will need to bump the version number, it won't be limited to a release of a new airbyte version
     - Addition of an activity
     - Deletion of an activity
     - Change of the input of an activity
-    - Addition of a sleep timer
+    - Addition of a temporal sleep timer

 The way to use this version should be the following: